 Classic VPN tunnels are not supported.

-If you are using data transfer, review the Considerations section in the site-to-site data transfer overview.
+If you're using data transfer, review the Considerations section in the site-to-site data transfer overview.

 Service level agreement